 Kinoshita: Another Japanese restaurant (they are very popular in São Paulo due to immigration), this amazing place has anything related to Japanese cuisine.
 Even grills are part of the menu, which is irresistible.

 Lasai: Lasai is a Michelin-starred restaurant led by chef Rafa Costa e Silva.
 The restaurant highlights seasonal and locally sourced ingredients, showcasing the diversity of Brazilian gastronomy.
 Lasai’s menu is characterized by its fresh flavors and inventive culinary techniques.

 Maní: Located in São Paulo, Maní is a Michelin-starred restaurant helmed by chef Helena Rizzo.
 With a blend of Brazilian and international influences, Maní offers contemporary cuisine.
 The restaurant is known for its creative dishes and commitment to using high-quality ingredients.

 Picchi: This is a mouthwatering Italian restaurant!
 Picchi is led by chef Pier Paolo Picchi, and its flagship is the most wonderful pasta you could ever eat!
 Located right in the heart of São Paulo, it’s a great choice!

 Pronunciation of Restaurants in Brazil

 So, now that you know this full vocabulary, let’s practice our pronunciation with the video below!
-You already know you can set up the subtitles if you need!
+You already know you can activate the subtitles if you need them!
 You can also practice a dialogue at the restaurant with this other amazing Dica.

 That’s it guys!
 Today we learned the types of restaurants in Portuguese.
 Which one do you think it’s your favorite?
 Do you prefer to order food or to choose your own food in a self-service style?
 Which one would you try first when you come study with us in Brazil?
 Comment down below what you think, we would love to learn about it!